jamfire/moodle-local_coursetranslator/README.md

 ## How does this plugin differe from Content Translation Manager and Content Translation Filter?

-This plugin does not create any new tables in your database and it does not translate every string on your site.
+This plugin does not translate every string on your site.
 It is only meant for translating courses and it uses Moodle's built in multilingual features along with ```{mlang}``` to translate your content.
 When you backup and restore courses, your translations will migrate with your content.
+Updating your source content will provide a "Update Needed" status message on the course translation page.

 ## Submit an issue